A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-\begin{enumerate} \item \textit{Security and Trust Management:} With the smart contracts and consensus algorithms in the blockchain~\cite{ynag2022fusing}, the blockchain can ensure security and trust management for data and activities in the Metaverse in a decentralized and tamper-proof manner without third-party authorities. \item \textit{Immutability and Auditability:} Blockchain is the basis of the decentralized economic systems of the Metaverse~\cite{lee2019decentralized}.
-Through the blockchain's Distributed Ledger Technology (DLT), currencies (Token), commodities (NFTs), and transfers in the Metaverse are permanently recorded in the blockchain.
-These records are tamper-proof and can be used to trace commodities. \item \textit{Transparency and Privacy:} In the blockchain, information of goods and services is transparent and open-access for all participating entities~\cite{duan2021metaverse}.
-In this way, all kinds of information in the Metaverse are open-access in the blockchain, breaking the information asymmetry of traditional networks.
-Moreover, the users are anonymous in the blockchain, so that the privacy of the Metaverse users can be protected to the greatest extent possible. \item \textit{Scalability and Interoperability:} The Metaverse is a virtual world built on the comprehensiveness of the physical world, so the blockchain needs to provide scalability and interoperability for various virtual services~\cite{lee2021all}.
-The scalability of a Metaverse allows enough users to be immersed in the Metaverse at the same time, while the interoperability allows users in different Metaverse to interact seamlessly. \item \textit{Fairness and Equality:} The decentralized and peer-to-peer nature of the blockchain allows the Metaverse to provide a fair and equal experience for its users, regardless of their physical attributes in the physical world. \end{enumerate}
+\begin{enumerate} \item \textit{Decentralized consensus and trust:} With the smart contracts and consensus algorithms in the blockchain~\cite{yang2022fusing}, the blockchain can ensure security and trust for data and activities in the Metaverse in a decentralized and tamper-proof manner without third-party authorities. \item \textit{Proof-of-ownership:} The digital content created by users in the Metaverse can be permanently recorded and stored on the blockchain as NFTs~\cite{wang2021non}, and thus the ownership of UGC is provable and unique.
+This motivates users to actively generate contents that will populate the Metaverse.
+The digital content can be traded for digital or fiat currencies in the Metaverse Economic system. \item \textit{Scalability and Interoperability:} The Metaverse is expected to blur the boundary of the physical world and virtual worlds via seamless synchronization among massive physical and virtual entities.
+Therefore, the blockchain needs to provide scalability and interoperability for various virtual services~\cite{lee2021all}.
+The scalability allows massive devices and users to access the Metaverse at the same time, while the interoperability enables avatars in different virtual worlds to interact seamlessly. \item \textit{Automatic edge resource management:} Through various types of smart contracts, the blockchain allows IoT devices, sensors, and PSPs, to automatically manage resources at mobile edge networks.
+In addition, the blockchain can motivate PSPs to support the physical-virtual synchronization by distributing incentives~\cite{xu2022wireless}. \item \textit{Transparency and Privacy:} In the blockchain, information of goods and services is transparent and anonymous for all participating entities~\cite{duan2021metaverse}.
+In this way, all information in the Metaverse is open-access in the blockchain, overcoming the asymmetric information of traditional networks.
+Moreover, anonymous users and providers in the blockchain allow the blockchain to protect their privacy to the greatest extent possible. \end{enumerate}